 Salt and charcoal increase the conductivity of the soil in the earth pit.
-As a result, the fault current finds it easy path through equipment to the earth.
-The alternate layers of charcoal and salt maintain low resistance for earth fault currents.
+As a result, the fault current finds an easy path through equipment to the earth.
+The alternate layers of charcoal and salt maintain low resistance to earth fault currents.

-Adding charcoal, salt, and watering in earthing pit decreases soil resistivity.
+Adding charcoal, salt, and water to the earthing pit decreases soil resistivity.

-Before understanding the concept behind the use of salt and charcoal for earth pit, let’s first understand the properties of these materials.
+Before understanding the concept behind using salt and charcoal for earth pits, let’s first understand the properties of these materials.

 Earthing Pit Materials